 We're very proud of our student musicians, our outstanding faculty, and the multitude of high quality, rewarding musical opportunities we are able to provide.
 All ensembles are open to all students, and our rates of participation (around 10 percent of the total student body) and retention throughout one's eight semesters (nearly 90%) are very high.
 We invite you to surf further into our site and read about our ensembles:

 Our concert band program, comprised of our premier 40-member Juniata College Wind Symphony and our 50-70 member Concert Band.
-We also form chamber ensembles (Honors Brass Quintet, Honors Woodwind Quintet, Honors Saxophone Quartet, each made up of the top players in each section), and the JC Jazz Ensemble.
+We also form chamber ensembles (the Honors Brass Quintet, Honors Woodwind Quintet, Honors Saxophone Quartet, and our flute choir, clarinet choir, and brass choir), and the JC Jazz Ensemble.

 - Read the History of Instrumental Music at Juniata